Puttaraja/ChatBot/README.md

 # ChatBot

-Implementing a chatbot that guides NITK freshers.
+Implemented a user friendly interactive chatbot that guides NITK freshers about campus amenities.